Aider-AI/aider/docs/unified-diffs.md

 - HIGH LEVEL - Encourage GPT to structure edits as new versions of substantive code blocks (functions, methods, etc), not as a series of surgical/minimal changes to individual lines of code.
 - FLEXIBLE - Strive to be maximally flexible when interpreting GPT's edit instructions.

-A helpful shortcut here is to have empathy for GPT, and imagine you are on the other end of the conversation being tasked with specifying code edits.
+A helpful shortcut here is to have empathy for GPT, and imagine you are the one being tasked with specifying code edits.
 Would you want to hand type a properly escaped json data structure to specify surgical insert, delete, replace operations on specific code line numbers?
-Would you want a typo, off-by-one line number or flubbed escape character to trigger an error and force you to start over?
+Would you want
+to trigger an error and be forced to start over after any typo, off-by-one line number or flubbed escape character?

 GPT is quantitatively better at code editing when you reduce the burden of formatting edits by using a familiar, simple, high level